ayush51/tutorial/tutorial.md

 The buttons on the admin panel are:

  - The 'start' button, this allows you to immediatly start co-browsing.
 When you click on this link you are asked to invite someone to join your session, by either sending them the session url directly, or via email.
  - The 'queue' button, which gives you a list of queue'd users.
-You can add metadata to this so that the agent knows more information about the user.
+You can add metadata to this panel so that the agent knows more information about the user.
  - The 'history' button gives a brief overview of your session.
 You can also choose to record the chat logs which will then be accessible from the history panel.
  - The 'agent' button allows you to add agents to your account, and also gives you access to some information about agents such as their ID and the amount of sessions they have joined.
  - The 'settings' button lets you change your profile settings, and also includes your account details.
 Here, you can review your account plan, billing and personal information.
 The settings button also contains your integration information, the Surfly code snippet and the REST API key.